 - Population genetics: genetic diversity, inbreeding, natural selection, population structure, gene flow, and local adaptations.
 Ecologically important traits and adaptive variation.

 - Phylogeography: the study of population histories.

 - Behavioural ecology: mating systems and sex biased dispersal.

-- Conservation biology: taxonomy, conservation units, and how to preserve genetic diversity.
+- Conservation biology: taxonomy, conservation units, and how

 - be familiar with the molecular markers and techniques applied within molecular ecology

 - know the basic characteristic of commonly used molecular markers

 - have basic knowledge about the theoretical and practical developments of molecular ecology based on the increasing availability and scope of genetic markers